Virgin Gorda

 • Mahoe Bay

-Protected by picturesque reefs just offshore , Mahoe Bay forms a tropical lagoon great for water activities like swimming and windsurfing.
-Mahoe Bay’s beautiful white sand beach and shallow reefs provide good snorkeling with abundant marine life, especially sea turtles.
+Protected by picturesque reefs offshore, Mahoe Bay forms a tropical lagoon perfect for water activities like swimming and windsurfing.
+Mahoe Bay’s white sand beach and shallow reefs provide good snorkeling with abundant marine life, especially sea turtles.

 • Oil Nut Bay

-Situated on the eastern peninsula of Virgin Gorda in the British Virgin Islands, Oil Nut Bay’s privacy consists of all the advantages of island living including being accessible only by air or boat.
+This spot on Virgin Gorda’s eastern peninsula offers all the advantages of island living.
+It’s accessible only by air or boat.

 • Savannah Bay and Pond Bay